 Does Weight Training Burn Calories?

-If you’re passionate about weight training and bodybuilding, you probably know that this form of exercise burns more calories on long term than cardio training.
+If you’re passionate about weight training and bodybuilding, you probably know that this form of exercise burns more calories in the long run than cardio training.
 When you lift weights, you keep burning calories for up to 36 hours after your workout.
 A study conducted by Alwyn Cosgrove, a popular fitness expert, has proven this theory about weight training and fat loss.
 The subjects were divided into three groups:

 - Diet and aerobics